qaisjp/go-discord-irc/README.md

 and spawn additional connections for each online person in the Discord.
 - Supports bidirectional PMs.
 (Not user friendly, but it works.)

+**Features**

+(not a full list)

+- When a Discord user's presence is "offline" or "idle", their irc puppet will have their AWAY status set.
+- IRC puppets offline for 24 hours will disconnect.

 ## Gotchas

 Things to keep in mind in terms of functionality: